Appel-man/Spell-Cheat/README.md

 ##
 ## OPTION 2:
 ## Use the "Run Spell-Cheat.cmd" file.
 ## Don't have it?
-Go to my github page on the top of this information and
+Go to this github page on the top of this information and
 ## download it.
 ## Can't find it?
 Save this text as a .cmd file "python Spell-Cheat.py" and put
 ## it in the same location/folder/map/directory (all the same)
 ##
+## !!
+NOTE !!
+## !!
+THE "Run Spell-Cheat.cmd" MUST ALWAYS BE IN THE SAME LOCATION/FOLDER/MAP/
+## DIRECTORY OR THAT FILE WONT OPEN/WORK !!
 #
 # File Name: Spell-Cheat
 # File Description: